danielhuppmann/iea-netzero2050-datawrangler/README.md

-# Data wrangling scripts for the "IEA Net Zero by 2050" Scenario
+# Data wrangling for the "IEA Net Zero by 2050" Roadmap

 Copyright 2021 Daniel Huppmann